Announcing the launch of vocab!

 future but I prioritized launching the project over learning how to work with

-side effect mondas because I was eager to start using vocab
+side effect mondas because I was eager to start using vocab myself!

 Manually reading/writing CSV files